What Is A Contingent Sales Agreement in Real Estate

 Mortgage contingency ensures that the buyer secures financing for the purchase.
 If financing cannot be obtained within the designated timeframe, the buyer may have the option to terminate the contract.
 The mortgage contingency is vital for buyers who need financing to purchase the property.
 It sets a specified timeframe for the buyer to secure a mortgage loan.
 If the buyer cannot obtain financing within the agreed-upon timeframe, they can terminate the contract without penalty.
 This contingency protects buyers from being bound to a purchase they cannot afford.

-The Appraisal Contingency: Determining Property Value
+Appraisal and Home Inspection Contingencies: Determining Property Value and Condition

 Appraisal contingency states that the sale depends on the property’s appraisal value meeting or exceeding the purchase price.
 If the property appraises for less than the agreed-upon price, the buyer might have the option to renegotiate the price, ask the seller to lower the price, or terminate the contract.